OTE - Oregon Travel Experience

 Aspen Arborglyph Trees

-Posted on: September 23rd, 2011 in Heritage Tree Details |
+Posted on: December 31st, 2024 in Heritage Tree Details |

 Populus tremuloides

 The carvings on the trees in this aspen grove are called “arborglyphs.”
 Most of the arborglyphs here were carved by Basque sheepherders who worked the top of the Steens Mountain in the early-to-middle 20th century.
+These historic carvings were lightly carved into the bark to make notes about the sheep, leave drawings, or as a means of letting one another know who had passed by each place.